 Networking through social events, Shabbat dinners, and happy hours.

-Launching in January 2025, the Roberts Fellowship empowers young professionals (ages 22-40) to combat antisemitism and lead through a Jewish lens.
+The Roberts Fellowship empowers young professionals (ages 22-40) to combat antisemitism and lead through a Jewish lens.
 Participants engage in expert training, skill-building, and networking.
 Highlights include:

 An immersive retreat focusing on advocacy, leadership, and community impact.